Kelvinmijaya/kelvin-rest-api/README.md

 ### How To Run This Project

-> Make Sure you already install postgres
+> Make Sure you already have goland and postgres

 Since the project already use Go Module, I recommend to put the source code in any folder but GOPATH.